terrycojones/rpnpy/README.md

 `~/.rpnpy/startup.py`.
 To specify an alternate location for the file, use `--startupFile` and to disable reading of the start-up file, use `--noStartup`.

+Functions defined in the start-up file can be used without arguments and will be applied to their correct number of arguments pulled from the stack.

 ## History